-The composition of the illustrations, placement of elements throughout the site, use of contrast between the elements to give just the right weighting to more important elements of the page, like the series name or the book itself, are all beautifully done.
+The composition of the illustrations, placement of elements throughout the site, and use of contrast between the elements to give just the right weighting to more important elements of the page, like the series name or the book itself, are all beautifully done.

 What makes Henry especially interesting as a fantasy author is that he’s also a highly competent illustrator.
-I get the feeling he had a large hand in creative direction of the site.
+I get the feeling he had a large hand in the creative direction of the site.
 It feels like an artist’s work as much as a web designer’s.

 Showcasing this differentiator as an illustrator/author are some beautiful time-lapse videos of his illustration process.
 This gives one that sought-after behind-the-scenes look at the creation of his world.
 It’s fan-gold!
 Even though I’d never heard of him till I found his site, after viewing these videos I have a lot of respect for him as an illustrator and artist.
 I’m sure this respect must be even stronger in his more dedicated fans.

 Another thing that put this site right up there for me was the use of video on the opening page.
 There is a trailer for his Imperium book series!
 In an online world that loves video, I couldn’t think of a more engaging way to keep new visitors interested.
-The video is beautifully professionally animated, complete with compelling voice-over and soundtrack.
+The video is beautifully professionally animated, complete with a compelling voice-over and soundtrack.
 It’s extremely impressive.

 I could go on and on about how much I love this site.
 There is a huge wealth of fan resources to explore.
 There’s clearly a lot more planned for it as well with many “coming soon” notices on several sections and pages.
 I look forward to seeing where it goes from here.

-Ok, full disclaimer here, I’m a little biased about this fantasy author website.
+Okay, full disclaimer here, I’m a little biased about this fantasy author website.
 We built it.
 I won’t tell you how great I think it is because well, that just seems like bragging.
 We do happen to enjoy our own work quite a lot though.